-By mail/ in writing: Printable voter registration forms are available on the Secretary of State's web site, county clerk and recorder offices, and any federal post office that provides voter registration applications.
-You may mail, fax, or scan and email your complete and signed form to your county clerk and recorder’s office.
+By mail/ in writing: Printable voter registration forms are available on the Secretary of State's website, county clerk and recorder offices, and any federal post office that provides voter registration applications.
+You may mail, deliver, or scan and email your complete and signed form to your county clerk and recorder’s office.
 Mailed forms also accepted at:

 1700 Broadway, Suite 200